sonatype/nexus-ruby-support/README.md

 If you've successfully configured these repositories, you should be able to run the build as it is described below.

-The Nexus gem requires net-http-digest_auth to run, install it:
+The Nexus gem requires net-http-persistent to run, install it:

-    gem install net-http-digest_auth
+    gem install net-http-persistent

 Build